Live your Unitarian Universalist values out loud. Make your year-end gift today!

-- The Unitarian Universalist Association (UUA) works with people seeking credentialing as professional Unitarian Universalist (UU) religious educators.
-In coordination with UUA district staff, the RE Credentialing Office helps religious educators with professional development, settlement, and employment issues.
+The Unitarian Universalist Association (UUA) works with people seeking credentialing as professional Unitarian Universalist (UU) religious educators.
+In coordination with UUA district staff, the Religious Education (RE) Credentialing Office helps religious educators with professional development, settlement, and employment issues.

 More than 30 religious educators discuss the role of and priorities for RE in our faith movement.

 Full Circle: Fifteen Ways to Grow Lifelong UUs

 Religious educator and lifelong UU Kate Covey surveyed other lifelong UUs, exploring common threads in their commitment to our faith.

 The Soul Only Avails: Teaching as a Spiritual Act